Nallavadu: Angalamman Koil

 Arulmigu Angalamman Koil is one of the oldest temple in Nallavadu.
-Vellalan Kottai & Mayana Kollai of Angalaman koil are very famous here in this village.
+Vellalan Kottai & Mayana Kollai of Angalaman koil are well-known here in this village.

 Arulmigu Manonmani Amman Koil

 Arulmigu Manonmani Amman Koil is one of the oldest temple in Nallavadu.
-Sedal & kavadi ursavam of Manonmani amman temple are very famous in this village.
+Sedal & kavadi ursavam of Manonmani amman temple are well-known in this village.

 Arulmigu Muthalamman Amman Koil

 Arulmigu Muthalamman Koil is one of the oldest temple in Nallavadu.
-Sedal ursavam & ther ottam of Muthalamman temple are very famous in this village.
+Sedal ursavam & ther ottam of Muthalamman temple are well-known in this village.

 Kutti Aandavar Koil

-Kutti aandavar kovil is one of the oldest temple and it is located in south border of Nallavadu. aadi thiruvizha is very famous in this village.
+Kutti aandavar kovil is one of the oldest temple and it is located in south border of Nallavadu. aadi thiruvizha is well-known in this village.

 Nallavadu Beach

 Nallavadu beach is very famous for virgin sandy beach in pondicherry.
 It is 2.5 km long and it is hard to find footpath on south side of the beach as no residents in those areas.